honeycombio/terraform-provider-honeycombio/docs/resources/webhook_recipient.md

 * `secret` - (Optional) The secret to include when sending the notification to the webhook.
 * `url` - (Required) The URL of the endpoint to send the notification to.
 * `template` - (Optional) Zero or more configuration blocks (described below) to customize the webhook payload if desired.
+* `variable` - (Optional) Zero or m ore configuration blocks (described below) to define variables to be used in the webhook payload if desired.

 When configuring custom webhook payloads, use the `template` block, which accepts the following arguments: